Skip to Content

 Beetroot will tolerate transplanting if the shoots are young and kept moist.

 This growing period can be extended to 12-15 during colder seasons.
-Baby beets can be harvested 8 weeks after sowing.
+Baby beets can be harvested eight weeks after sowing.

-The seedlings need to be thinned out when they are 3 inches tall in order to allow each plant a 3-inch radius in which to develop.
+The seedlings must be thinned out when 3 inches (7.5 cm) tall to allow each plant a 3-inch radius (7.5 cm) to develop.

-The plants can be thinned out by cutting the leaves off those that you wish to cull.
+The plants can be thinned by cutting the leaves off those you wish to cull.
 The leaves will be delicious in a salad.

 Keep weeds to a minimum by mulching.
 This will also help to prevent moisture loss around the roots.

 Beets prefer loose, well-draining soil with a neutral pH level.
-You can also read up about the best pH level for vegetables if you want to get this aspect right.
+You can also read up about the best pH level for vegetables to get this aspect right.

 Remove all rocks and other obstructions to uniform root development.
-If you have clay soil, build mounds in which to plant the seeds.
+If you have clay soil, build mounds to plant the seeds.

 The smaller it is, the more tender it will be.